 About this Beta

-Firefox 3.1 Beta 3 is the fifth development milestone and third beta release of Firefox 3.1, the next version of the Firefox web browser.
+Firefox 3.1 Beta 2 is the fourth development milestone and second beta release of Firefox 3.1, the next version of the Firefox web browser.
 While this release is considered to be stable, it is intended for developers and members of our testing community to use for early evaluation and feedback.
 Users of the latest released version of Firefox should not expect all of their add-ons to work properly with this beta.

 Check out what’s new, the known issues and frequently asked questions about the latest version of Firefox.
 As always, you’re encouraged to tell us what you think, either using this feedback form or by filing a bug in Bugzilla.

-Firefox 3.1 Beta 3 is based on the Gecko 1.9.1 rendering platform, which has been under development for the past 9 months.
-Firefox 3.1 is an incremental release on the previous version with significant changes to improve web compatibility, performance, and ease of use:
+Firefox 3.1 Beta 2 is based on the Gecko 1.9.1 rendering platform, which has been under development for the past 7 months.
+Gecko 1.9.1 is an incremental release on the previous version with significant changes to improve web compatibility, performance, and ease of use:

 - Improvements to the Gecko layout engine, including speculative parsing for faster content rendering.